jsinkers/notes/_notebooks/comp_sys/04_transport_layer.md

   - _Go-back-N_ resends all packets previously sent but not yet acknowledged
   - improved throughput compared to stop-and-wait, but introduces lots of retransmissions that may have been correctly received
+  - receiver doesn't need to store/reorder packets
 - **selective repeat**: sender retransmits only those packets lost/corrupted at receiver
   - receiver acknowledges correctly received packet whether it is out of order or not
   - out of order packets are buffered until missing packets are received
   - sender and receiver windows may not coincide
   - window size $\le (# sequence numbers)/2
+  - more complex than Go-back-N, but only helps is loss is common

 ### Mechanisms for reliable data transfer